reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 There are, of course, other arguments that could be provided to meet the burden presented in the first premise of the *Freedom Argument*.
 However, I believe I have considered the most common and plausible arguments for why private universities ought not be granted the freedom to practice affirmative action.
 I have argued that all such arguments fail.
 If that's correct, then private universities ought to be granted the freedom to practice affirmative action, at least until we are provided with a new argument that provides sufficiently strong reason to restrict this freedom.

 This concludes my defense of affirmative action.
 Recall from my introduction that this was a "defense" in a fairly limited sense.
 My goal here was merely to show that affirmative action is not an unjust form of discrimination.
 However, affirmative action may very well be opposed for other reasons.
 For example, AA may be rejected for other reasons.
+Test
 * hurts minorities
 * builds resentment